Earth Day Celebrations

 Films and Lectures

 Wake Forest regularly hosts nationally and internationally recognized speakers and award-winning films on themes relevant to sustainability.
-Read about past films and lectures and check our calendar for upcoming events.
+Check our calendar for upcoming events.

 Join our electronic mailing list to receive regular weekly updates including upcoming events and other important announcements.

 We are seeking nominations for students, faculty, and staff who advance sustainability through:

 - Resource Conservation (energy, water, or waste reduction)

 - Nominations may include projects and efforts that have resulted in energy conservation, water conservation, waste reduction, or a combination of these areas.

 - Academics and Engagement (teaching, research, engaged learning)